YearOfProgramming/2017Challenges/README.md

 To participate, simply fork the repository and then make a folder for your solution, inside the challenge you are solving.

-If I am solving the example challenge in Rust, I would work in the folder `challenge_example/rust/myrrlyn`, to organize solutions by their language and then their author.
+If I am solving the zeroth challenge in Rust, I would work in the folder `challenge_0/rust/myrrlyn`, to organize solutions by their language and then their author.
 This allows us to easily browse solutions by language, and compare work!